Social issues in China: Overview

-Professor Hu Xingdou of the Beijing University of Technology said corruption, state monopolies, the yawning wealth gap, and the rising cost of housing, education and medical care all contribute significantly to unrest.

-He said land seizures and the widening wealth gap were the two top factors: Since the beginning of Deng Xiaoping's reforms in 1979, the disparity between the urban and rural populations has risen from 2.56:1 in 1978 to 3.33:1 in 2009.
+Professor Hu Xingdou from Beijing University of Technology stated that corruption, state monopolies, the widening wealth gap, and increasing costs of housing, education, and medical care all significantly contribute to unrest.
+He identified land seizures and the growing wealth disparity as the top two factors, noting that since the start of Deng Xiaoping's reforms in 1979, the disparity between urban and rural populations has increased from 2.56:1 in 1978 to 3.33:1 in 2009.

 Urban income in 1978 was 343 yuan whilst rural income stood at 134 yuan; in 2009, the corresponding figures were 17,175 yuan and 5,153 yuan respectively.
 Despite the overall increase in urban income, unemployment, unpaid wages, and police misconduct are sources of grievance.
 Corruption is a very big issue in china.